maahibatra/Better-Minecarts/README.md

 # Better Minecarts

-This minecraft mod links up minecarts to form a train-like system!
-You can link up to 8 minecarts in one train.
+This minecraft mod links up minecarts to form a train-like system.

 THIS IS STILL IN DEVELOPMENT AND KINDA BROKEN IN SOME WAYS!!
 It is still a bit wonky when minecarts are pushed by player and go around a corner slowly :( Other than that should work on corners!